The-Compiler/pytest-xvfb/README.rst

 You can mark tests with ``@pytest.mark.no_xvfb`` to skip them when they're running with Xvfb.

+By implementing the `pytest_xvfb_disable(config: pytest.Config)` pytest hook, you can dynamically decide whether pytest-xvfb should be disabled (by returning `True` from such a hook).

 A ``xvfb`` fixture is available with the following attributes:

 - ``width``: The configured width of the screen.